glarsson/gcloud-alpha-scripts/README.md

 2. Clone the repository
 3. Edit the PROJECT_ID and LOCATION settings to your liking of course

-The scripts assume than you want to create a backup single snapshot for all VMs in the project and then when you run
+The scripts assume than you want to create a single snapshot for all VMs in the project and then when you run

 ```
 create_snapshot.sh